A New Approach

 While the state review process has been markedly successful, there is additional work that needs to be done.
 Eleven oil and gas producing states have not yet had an initial review to determine how their programs compare to the guidelines.
 Of the twenty-one states that have had an initial review, eleven have not had a follow-up review to evaluate their implementation of earlier recommendations or to conduct a program comparison to Guidelines revisions since the initial review.

 The state review process administered by STRONGER has been demonstrated to be a successful alternative to federal oversight of state oil and gas exploration and production waste regulatory programs.
-The process also provides a framework for continuing state program improvements.
+The process provides a framework for a cycle of continuous state program improvements.
+Based on the success of the stakeholder model, STRONGER will continue to seek new avenues of opportunity and new partnerships that will help enhance human health and the protection of the environment.

 Volunteering for Review